Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Testing and Comparing the Numerical Methods

 The $4$-soliton is generated by solving the Riemann-Hilbert linear system of equations with zero continuous spectrum \cite{yousefi2012nft1} and can be seen in Fig.~\ref{fig:4sol-pulsee}(a).
-Figs.~\ref{fig:4sol-disc-spec}(a)-(d) show the discrete spectrum of the signal using various matrix-based methods.
+Figs.~\ref{fig:4sol-disc-spec}(a)--(d) show the discrete spectrum of the signal using various matrix-based methods.
 The relative accuracy of these schemes in estimating the eigenvalue $\lambda=1+0.5j$ is shown in Fig.~\ref{fig:4sol-pulsee}(b).
 A very similar graph is obtained for other eigenvalues.
-Iterative methods fare similarly and their performance is shown in Fig.~\ref{fig:4sol-search}(b).
+Iterative methods fare similarly and their performance is shown in Figs.~\ref{fig:4sol-search}(a)--(b).

-The convergence of the discrete spectral amplitudes $\tilde{q}(\lambda_j)$ is not quite satisfactory.
+The convergence of the discrete spectral amplitudes $\tilde{q}(\lambda_j)$ is not quite satisfactory (Fig.~\ref{fig:4sol-search}(b)).
 Discrete spectral amplitudes associated with eigenvalues with small $|\Im(\lambda_j)|$ can be obtained with reasonable accuracy, although the convergence of $\tilde{q}(\lambda_j)$ is slower than the convergence of the eigenvalues themselves.
 On the other hand, discrete spectral amplitudes associated with eigenvalues with large $|\Im(\lambda)|$ are extremely sensitive to the location of eigenvalues and even slight changes in eigenvalues lead to radically different estimates for the spectral amplitudes.
-In fact, as the energy of the pulse is increased by having eigenvalues with large $|\Im(\lambda)|$, the Riemann-Hilbert system becomes ill-conditioned.
+In fact, as the energy of the signal is increased by having eigenvalues with large $|\Im(\lambda)|$, the Riemann-Hilbert system becomes ill-conditioned.
 Therefore the discrete spectral amplitudes cannot generally be obtained using the methods discussed in this paper.
 It is illustrative to see the surface of $|a(\lambda)|$ in Fig.~\ref{fig:pulse-prop}.
 The eigenvalues sometimes correspond to deep and narrow wells in the surface of $|a(\lambda)|$, and sometimes they correspond to flat minima.
 In cases that they correspond to narrow wells, the derivative $a^\prime(\lambda)$ is sensitive to the location of eigenvalues, leading to sensitivities in $\tilde{q}(\lambda_j)$.
-It is also clear from (\ref{eqn:xyxpyp}) that $a'(\lambda)$ is proportional to $\lambda^2$ and thus is sensitive to $\lambda$.